Construction Trades Career Diploma

 - Finishing floors and ceilings

 And you’ll learn it all at home – no classroom needed!
-The Penn Foster Carpenter program can help you acquire all the skills you need to become a professional!
+The Penn Foster Construction Trades program can help you acquire all the skills you need to become a professional!

-Why complete a distance learning Carpenter training program?
+Why complete a distance learning Construction Trades training program?
 With the right credentials, you can:

 - Work for a contractor, or start your own business and be your own boss.